Citrus Strike of 1936: The strikes

-Prior to the strike, wages dropped from $4 a day to $3 for extremely back breaking labor.
+Pickers earned an average of only $423 annually and many of the workers compared their conditions to slavery.
+Prior to the strike, wages dropped from $4 a day to $3 for extremely back-breaking labor.
 Orange pickers could be identified by "his single drooping shoulder, deeply scarred from the strap of the bag he was required to fill with fifty pounds of oranges while perched on a precarious ladder."
 Men worked as pickers while women worked in packing houses.
 The growers persuaded the Orange County Board of Supervisors to outlaw any form of picketing or protest in Orange County.

+In 1928, union activity began to form with the Confederación de Uniones Obreras Mexicanas (CUOM), formed with the active participation of the Mexican Consulate.
+The CUOM aimed to work within U.S. laws, separated itself from radical agitators, and aligned closely with the Mexican government-controlled union CROM.

-The Condederacion de Uniones de Camesinos y Obreros Mexicanos (CUCOM) was an organization consisting of various Mexican farmers.
+The Confederación de Uniones de Campesinos y Obreros Mexicanos (CUCOM) was an organization consisting of various Mexican farmers.
 The first strike organized by CUCOM took place in 1933 under the leadership of William Velarde.
-CUCOM led strikes in Orange County and in March 1935, presented demands to orange growers, including higher wages, free transportation, abolition of a bonus system, and the right to form a union.
+CUCOM led strikes in Orange County and in March 1935, such as the walkout at the Villa Park, presented demands to orange growers, including higher wages, free transportation, abolition of a bonus system, and the right to form a union.

+Mexican consular officials played a moderating but ultimately divisive role.
+Lucas Lucio, the consular representative, intervened to curb worker militancy by denouncing “outside agitators” and advising against immediate strikes, while Consul Ricardo Hill addressed mass meetings urging workers to postpone action and instead pursue legal negotiations in the following season; despite this conservative approach, growers still condemned all union activity as communist-inspired, highlighting the deep suspicion and hostility that surrounded Mexican worker organizing in the citrus industry.

 On June 11, 2,500 men and women workers left the orange groves of The Pressel Orchard, where the strike began.
 Local media attempted to downplay the strike, portraying it initially as a farce.
 By early July, law enforcement was stopping anyone who "looked Mexican" and was near the orange groves.
+Immigation autories threatened Deportation and growers engaged in "espionage".
 In some cases, strikers were severely beaten, with their injuries being disregarded in court as "sympathy propaganda."
-Strikers were intentionally characterized as "communists" who were engaging in a "little Mexican revolution" to stoke fears in the Orange County population.
+On July 6, the Sheriff issues "shoot to kill orders and Strikers were intentionally characterized as "communists" who were engaging in a "little Mexican revolution" to stoke fears in the Orange County population.

-Women in the labor community organized the Cuerpo Auxiliar de Mujeres (the Union Women’s Auxiliary) as an organization to prevent growers from hiring scabs.
-The strike ended on July 25 with workers gaining a "20-cent-an-hour wage for a nine-hour day plus three cents for each box picked over 30" despite the growers refusing to recognize the union's right to collective bargaining.
+Women in the labor community organized the Cuerpo Auxiliar de Mujeres (the Union Women's Auxiliary) to prevent growers from hiring scabs.
+The strike ended on July 25 with workers gaining a "20-cent-an-hour wage for a nine-hour day plus three cents for each box picked over 30", despite the growers refusing to recognize the union's right to collective bargaining.